15 Best Movies of 1999

 3. Being John Malkovich

-Spike Jonze’s wildly ecstatic, frenzy fantasy drama is a deeply touching, poignant tale of human desires, identity.
+Spike Jonze’s wildly ecstatic, frenzy fantasy drama is a deeply touching, poignant tale of human desires and identity.
 Written by the great Charlie Kaufman, the film tells the story of a puppeteer who gets inside the head of actor John Malkovich after he discovers a bizarre underground in his office.
 Like most Charlie Kaufman movies, it’s incredibly touching and funny at the same time.
 The film was widely praised for its originality and was considered by many critics to be one of the best movies of 1999.

 Read More: Best Movies of 2003